Understanding peacefulness through the world news: Results

+Our study aims to demonstrate that GDELT is a valuable digital news data source for estimating the GPI at a monthly level.
+For this reason, we present the performance indicators and analyze in-depth the models that confirm this hypothesis, i.e., the country models with high performance.
+Since conflicts and violence are present in every country, despite it being in war or not, we present countries with different military, socio-economic, and political histories and current situations to cover a variety of scenarios.

-We consider it interesting to present three of the most powerful countries (United States, United Kingdom, and Saudi Arabia) since they shape global economic patterns and influence decision- and policy-making (see, e.g., \cite{power_countries}).
-Additionally, we use various sources, such as the official GPI ranking \cite{gpi_report_2019}, to choose three of the most peaceful countries (Portugal, Iceland, and New Zealand) and three of the most war-torn countries (DR Congo, Libya, and Yemen).
+In particular, we present three of the most powerful countries (United States, United Kingdom, and Saudi Arabia) since they shape global economic patterns and influence policymaking \cite{cooper2013group}.
+Additionally, we use various sources, such as the official GPI ranking \cite{gpi_report_2020}, to choose three of the most peaceful countries (Portugal, Iceland, and New Zealand) and three of the most war-torn countries (DR Congo, Pakistan, and Yemen).

+Table \ref{tab:results_countries} reports the models' performance for the 1-month-ahead up to 6-months-ahead GPI estimates for nine countries.
+Overall, 1-month-ahead GPI estimates are more accurate than the other estimates, especially with respect to the 6-months-ahead estimates.
+There are countries, such as Portugal, for which the performance remains stable overall 6 months predictions and countries like Yemen for which the performance falls for each additional in future prediction.